diego-bovolin/drowsiness-detection-system/README.md

 ![Me Drowsy Image](https://github.com/user-attachments/assets/3d8f180b-d8b9-47a0-968f-ba40ea1c73ce)

-The training process has been carried out by using images of the person shown here (me) applying the corresponding labels to train the model in recognizing the 2 different situations.
+The training process has been carried out by using live snapshots images of the person shown here (me) applying the corresponding labels to train the model in recognizing the 2 different situations.